daun/processwire-dashboard/README.md

 Render a table using ProcessWire's built-in `MarkupAdminDataTable` module.
 Returns HTML.

-If the `header` option is true, the first row will be dsplayed as a header row.
+If the `header` option is true, the first row will be displayed as a header row.
 Same for `footer`.

 ```php
 /* Usage with default values */